MPAS-Dev/compass/docs/developers_guide/landice/test_groups/ensemble_generator.rst

 there is also an operation to set the output filename in the streams file, where the file to be used and modified was specified in the cfg file for the test case.

+Similarly, because changing gamma0 and deltaT require modifying a basal melt parameter file, the baseline file path needs to be specified in the config and that file is copied, renamed, and modified in each run directory.

 Additionally, a job script is written for the run so that the run can be submitted as a slurm job independent of other runs in the ensemble.
 This also